This post may contain affiliate links. Please see my disclosure policy for details.

-Although I didn’t hear any music here, the riverside have the perfect setting for dinner.
+Although I didn’t hear any music here, the riverside has the perfect setting for dinner.
 Their menu is varied (not only curry), tasty and it’s cheap.

-Probably the one reason to visit new Manali (aside from a working ATM and taxis) would be to try the Asian restaurant Chopsticks, it served up some tasty sushi and a mix of Chinese, Japanese and Tibetan cuisine.
+Probably the one reason to visit New Manali (aside from a working ATM and taxis) would be to try the Asian restaurant Chopsticks.
+It served up some tasty sushi and a mix of Chinese, Japanese, and Tibetan cuisine.

 It packs out almost every night, you’ll be waiting for a table but it’s worth it!

-What to do
+Things to do in Manali

 A short walk up the stairs from the Beas river will take you to the main temple in Manali.

 The inside of the temple is pretty small but it’s pleasant.
 The smell of incense fills the air and you can queue for an offering of rice sweets.

 Oh, and you can also ride a Himalayan yak here for 50 rupees – winning!
 I freaking love yaks!!!

 You’ll also see these old Himachal ladies carrying fluffy white rabbits around here.

-I innocently thought it was just a lady carrying her cute rabbit home in Vashisht, but I soon realised it was a way to make money.
+I innocently thought it was just a lady carrying her cute rabbit home in Vashisht, but I soon realized it was a way to make money.

 After a pretty terrible night bus here, we decided that day (after a long nap) to chase some waterfalls as the sun was out.

 Feeling pretty knackered, you’d think we’d call it a day and leave it.
 But, never one to give up on a challenge we decided to clamber our way up!

 So many times I nearly fell and had to take breather breaks like a granny (lol).
 But, the view was SO worth it!

 You can chill out here for an hour or so or have a wander around to see what you can find.

 The scenic walk is so pretty and we found some awesome chai stalls in tree houses along the way!

 Solang is a popular ski location in winter and has beautiful panoramic views of the mountains.

 As I was visiting in monsoon time, there weren’t any snowy mountain views, but the rain had made all the mountains glistening and green!

 The cable car is expensive at 650 rupees a ticket.
 It was a short, scary ride up as we broke down for 10 minutes halfway up.

 It was a pleasant place to take a walk but we were warned not to go too high due to the rain.
 In winter, I’m sure it’s spectacular.

 Hundreds of Royal Enfield’s make their way over the pass each day.
 You can hire a bike anywhere in Manali and head on out!

-If you were planning to self drive remember you need a 500 rupee permit to enter the Rohtang pass.
+If you were planning to self-drive remember you need a 500 rupee permit to enter the Rohtang pass.
 You can apply for this online.
 The road is a bit sketchy but the views are amazing.

 When we reached the top, it was a great feeling.
 It’s 13,000 ft. so you’ll definitely feel the altitude!

-And it was the day my dreams came true, I finally saw wild Yaks!!
+And it was the day my dreams came true, I finally saw Wild Yaks!!
 And not just one but 10, I was so excited to see them roaming around.

 You simply cannot miss…fresh fruit juice!